fmExcense/compositeurdigital.github.io/en/image.md

 ## Interaction within the Compositeur Digital

-The image format allow the following interactions :
+The image format allows the following interactions :

 - Annotation
 - Printing